The verifier.

 The verifier's cluster_analysis_v1 module runs whenever the anomaly count crosses 10.
 It does not make subjective calls; it runs three statistical tests, plus a deterministic pattern label derived from them, and reports the results.
 Pattern detection is machine work, not auditor interpretation — which makes findings more defensible in regulatory correspondence.

 > 80% concentration in one zone is flagged.consistent_with_mass_rekey, consistent_with_targeted_deletion, consistent_with_isolated_corruption, nominal.
-Never asserts; reports best match with confidence.The verifier is in active development.
-Charter customers receive early access ahead of public release, including direct support from the founding team during their first audit engagement.
-The reference implementation will be published under Apache-2.0 with binaries for linux-amd64, linux-arm64, darwin-amd64, darwin-arm64, and windows-amd64 as Charter deployments come online.
+Never asserts; reports best match with confidence.The reference implementation is published under Apache-2.0 at github.com/deja-app/dsr-verifier-cli.
+Pre-built binaries for linux-amd64, linux-arm64, darwin-amd64, darwin-arm64, and windows-amd64 are available on every release.
+Charter customers receive direct support from the founding team during their first audit engagement.

 Audit-firm technologists running pre-release evaluation against test vaults, regulators conducting protocol review, and Charter customers preparing their first audit engagement should reach out directly.